The Quran does not merely retell Hud (peace be upon him). It redistributes him.

 | Al-A’raf (7) | Dismantler of empty names: idolatry as inherited naming without authority | 7:71 |

-| Hud (11) | Station of vertical trust under horizontal collective threat | 11:56 |
+| Hud (peace be upon him) (11) | Station of vertical trust under horizontal collective threat | 11:56 |

-| Ibrahim (14) | Compressed precedent in the historical chain of refusals | 14:9 |
+| Ibrahim (peace be upon him) (14) | Compressed precedent in the historical chain of refusals | 14:9 |

-| Ash-Shu’ara’ (26) | Unsalaried word against the civilization of spectacular signs | 26:124–129 |
+| Ash-Shu’ara’ (26) | Unsalaried word against the civilization of spectacular monuments | 26:124–129 |

 | Fussilat (41) | Proximate precedent: rejected clarification, arrogance, collision | 41:13, 41:15 |

-| Al-Ahqaf (46) | Prophet of the vestige: the misread cloud and remaining dwellings | 46:21–25 |
+| Al-Ahqaf (46) | Prophet ﷺ of the vestige: the misread cloud and remaining dwellings | 46:21–25 |

 | Adh-Dhariyat (51) | Elemental force: the barren wind as cosmic agent | 51:41 |